marijnh/Eloquent-JavaScript/05_higher_order.md

 {{quote {author: "Master Yuan-Ma", title: "The Book of Programming", chapter: true}

-Tzu-li and Tzu-ssu were
-boasting about the size of their latest programs.
-‘Two-hundred thousand lines,’ said Tzu-li, ‘not counting comments!’
-Tzu-ssu responded, ‘Pssh, mine is almost a *million* lines already.’
-Master Yuan-Ma said, ‘My best program has five hundred lines.’
+Tzu-li and Tzu-ssu were boasting about the size of their latest programs.
+'Two-hundred thousand lines,' said Tzu-li, 'not counting comments!'
+Tzu-ssu responded, 'Pssh, mine is almost a *million* lines already.'
+Master Yuan-Ma said, 'My best program has five hundred lines.'
 Hearing this, Tzu-li and Tzu-ssu were enlightened.

 quote}}